danielgindi/rollup-plugin-natives/README.md

 ## Usage

-In some cases you have native dependencies, maybe require by `bindings` or `node-pre-gyp`, and you have to put them somewhere accessile to the rolled-up bundle.
+In some cases you have native dependencies (usually required by `bindings` or `node-pre-gyp`) and you have to put them somewhere accessible to the rolled-up bundle.
 This package is just for doing exactly this.

 ```js